Closures

 Winter Storm Damage Closure – Tuolumne Meadows Sub-District

-The 2022-2023 winter brought historic snowfall amounts to the Tuolumne Meadows Sub-District, many structures sustained damage, some significant.
-Due to concern for collapsing structures and impacts to construction crews working in these areas, the following areas are closed to all access.
+The 2022-2023 winter brought historic snowfall amounts to the Tuolumne Meadows Sub-District; many structures sustained damage, some significant.
+Due to concern for collapsing structures and impacts to employees working and living in these areas, the following areas are closed to all access.

 By order of the Superintendent of Yosemite National Park and under authority of Title 36, Code of Federal Regulations, Section 1.5(a) and Section (a)(1):